larry-oates/doomfire-wallpaper/README.md

   Increase the `scale` value or lower the resolution/FPS.
 - **Multiple monitors?**
   Set the `output` variable to your desired monitor name (see `wlr-randr` or `hyprctl monitors`).
+- **Frozen screen?**
+  Ensure you only have one instance of doom-fire-wallpaper running with htop

 ## Credits

 - Fire algorithm inspired by [Fabien Sanglard's DOOM fire article](https://fabiensanglard.net/doom_fire_psx/).
 - [rayon](https://crates.io/crates/rayon) for parallel rendering.

 ## License